Symmetry, Symbolism and Signs : To the Alberta Border

 As Erik explained to us, Lloydminster claims the unusual geographical distinction of straddling two Canadian provinces.
 About 70% of it is in Alberta, and 30% is in Saskatchewan, but it is considered one city, with a single shared administration.
 It was founded in 1903 by the Barr Colonists from Britain who dreamed of having a sober, all-British settlement.
 At the time, the land was still part of the North-West Territories, and the community straddled the Fourth Meridian of the Dominion Land Survey.
 The Meridian was supposed to coincide with 110° west longitude, but due to the imperfect survey methods of the time, it was located a few hundred meters to the west.

 Perhaps next spring we will have another chance to explore Lloydminster in more detail – which while unfortunately is not on the Trans Canada Trail route is now our point of departure to return to the TCT.
 This morning we are catching a bus, then a plane, then a train, and heading back east.
-We may still have a few surprises in store, but today effectively marks the end of our westward trek for 2021.
+We may still have a few surprises in store, but today effectively marks the end of our hiking to the west coast for 2021.

 When we set out from Winnipeg Manitoba some 96 days and more than 2300 km ago we released a soundtrack of songs which we felt were relevant to the city, the Forks, and the waterways which have shaped the region.
 Perhaps our favourite song in that listing is Ted Longbottom’s ‘Ballad of Gordy Ross’ about Tripman voyaging in Yorkboats and their struggles as fur traders on the rivers for the Hudson’s Bay Company.
 Today, as we leave the trail and as the seasons turn once again on us, the lyrics of that song resonate deeply: